fbpx

 Part-Time Contract Information Technology (IT) Specialist

-The Phoenix Indian Center is hiring!
-We are seeking contracted, part-time Information Technology (IT) Specialists for our upcoming Navajo language classes.
-We will be accepting applications on a rolling basis.
+We are seeking contracted, part-time Information Technology (IT) Specialists for our upcoming fall 2025 Navajo language classes.
+We will be accepting applications starting in summer 2025.

 To apply: Send a letter of interest including your availability and resume to Carol Ortiz at cortiz@phxindcenter.org